|California Settlers Places Tremont CA|

 The exterior was well-kept through the years, but the interior needed work.
 When the Tremont community hall burned during the '70s, the insurance money was donated to refurbish the inside of the church.
 The Mite Society has also received memorial donations over the years.

-The "Tremont Mite Society" has been a functioning organization since that date and is possibly the longest-lived women's organization in California.
+The "Tremont Mite Society" has been a functioning organization since that date and is considered to be the longest continuously chartered women's organization in California.

-They hold a biannual open house from 2 to 4 on the last Sunday in April every odd year for friends and families of the original settlers.
+They hold a biannual open house from 2 to 4 on the ff See below.
 The Mite Society raises funds periodically for major upkeep.

 The Tremont Cemetery around the Church is